-Pocket Gamer Connects London 2019 will take place on January 21st to 22nd.
+Pocket Gamer Connects Helsinki Digital is around the corner, taking place on September 14th - 18th.
 To give you a taste of what to expect, we'll regularly be publishing interviews with the speakers at the show.

 What does your role entail?

 Typical for any CEO at a startup stage company, my day to day role involves everything from sales to fundraising to chief coffee-maker.
 In my experience, the key remit for a leader is to bring together a great team and then relentlessly remove any obstacles they may face.

 Why did you want to work in the games industry?

 I was an avid gamer from my teens.
 At risk of showing my age this meant playing games and honing my programming skills on early home computers including the Sinclair ZX81, and Commodore VIC-20 and C-64.
 I released my first, and sadly for me only, game called “Great Balls of Fire” for the VIC-20 on cassette tape.
 My mom was a graphic designer so helped with the package artwork.
 I think the computer store in the local mall sold at least three copies.